 - 1. Judging will follow the American Dairy Goat Association rules or appropriate breed registry. - 2.
 Market wethers may be used for showmanship. - 3.
-Members MUST check in with the superintendent and show registration papers at 8:30 p.m. - 4.
+Members MUST check in with the superintendent and show registration papers by 8:30 a.m. on showday. - 4.
 Dairy whites are required for showing of Dairy Goat. - 5.
 Review 4-H Livestock General Regulations. - 6.
 Any goat being used for Pet Class must be a goat that is not competing in any breed or market class.
 You may not show the same goat in a breed/market class, and also use the same animal for the pet class. - 7.
 Any doe of a breed that is not listed should be entered in the "All Other Breeds" class.
-This includes, but is not limited to, Nigerian Dwarfs, Pygmys, Fiber Goats, Boers, and Recorded Grade. - 8.
-Exhibitor may show only 2 entries per class for a listed breed; however you are only allotted ONE premium out of this project area.
+This includes, but is not limited to, , Pygmys, Fiber Goats, Boers, and Recorded Grade. - 8.
+Exhibitor may show only 2 entries per class for a listed breed; however vou are only allotted ONE premium out of this project area.